Fitness apps data reveals American workout habits, most active states

+* Q1 revenue rose 65.8 percent to rmb 350 million Source text for Eikon: Further company coverage:

-NEW YORK Millions of Americans are recording their workout routines and activities on apps that are giving fitness experts new insights into the habits of a logged-in population.
+NEW YORK, July 6 Millions of Americans are recording their workout routines and activities on apps that are giving fitness experts new insights into the habits of a logged-in population.

 Data compiled by fitness and workout tracker apps, MyFitnessPal and MapMyFitness, show that California, Colorado and Washington are the U.S. states with the most active residents based on the length, frequency and type of exercise they recorded.